 The requisite blah, blah, blah

 A few highlights from my resume include the Society of Illustrators National Scholarship Competition, The Artist’s Magazine’s Annual Art Competitions, Oil Painters of America’s National Exhibitions, the Art Renewal Center’s International Salons, and the International Guild of Realism’s Exhibitions.
 I also exhibited in the national museum exhibitions American Still Lifes, and the International Guild of Realism’s Masterworks Museum Tour.
 I have also been featured in Southwest Art Magazine, The Artist’s Magazine’s article, “The Kingdom of the Origami Dragon Guy,” highlighted on the cover of Juxtaprose Literary Magazine, and included in Manifest’s International Painting Annual, volume 7.
-I also have multiple pieces in the permanent collection of the Arkansas Colleges of Health Education: College of Osteopathic Medicine, Fort Smith, Arkansas.
-I am deeply gratified that my work has become nationally and internationally (slightly) collected.
+I also have multiple pieces in the permanent collection of the Arkansas Colleges of Health Education: College of Osteopathic Medicine, Fort Smith, Arkansas, and have multiple Kingdom paintings in the permanent collection of the R.W.
+Norton Museum of Shreveport, LA.
+I am deeply gratified that my work has become nationally and internationally collected.

-So that’s a bit of who I am: a maker of things, a painter, a storyteller, a science fan, a writer.
-I was a (steroid free) bodybuilder, looked like Tarzan; now I look like Tarzan’s questionable uncle.
+So that’s a bit of who I am: a maker of things, a painter, a storyteller, a science fan, a writer, a caveman.
+I was a (steroid-free) bodybuilder resembling Tarzan in my younger years; now I look more like Tarzan’s bloated corpse, I suppose.
 I’m an archer, and may be so called.
 Utilizing my definition, you may call me self-centered (on second thought, just don’t).
 I’m a mediocre-at-best guitar player, but a good songwriter; I play, but do not call me a musician, as that would insult real musicians.
 You could call me a reluctant singer, I guess.
+I do both to produce recordings.
 I like to fish, but don’t call me fishy.
-The very idea of hairdos amuses me; call me whatever that means.
+The very idea of hair-dos amuses me; call me whatever that means.
 Weirdo?
-Sure - I’ve got that goin for me.
+Sure.
+Fine.
+I think the word salve is funny.
 I’m an individualist, call me that anytime.
-Call me mathematically- and spelling-challenged.
-Call me by my secret, fake rapper name of twenty five years ago if you know it.
+Call me mathematically challenged.
+I cannot speyall either.
 Call me Puddin’ Tane only if you absolutely must.
 Call me a biological entity existing on planet Earth; I can live with that.
 A quiet girl in tenth grade once called me an Igmo; she was grinning when she said it.
-If anyone calls me an artist, I’m honored.
-Call me to dinner anytime, please.
+If anyone calls me an artist, I’m simply honored.
+Call me to a seafood dinner anytime, please.
 I’m a dreamer, you can call me that.
 Or you might just call me the origami dragon guy.

+Whew!
 It is difficult summing oneself up so; we are all more complex than a few paragraphs allow, but I suppose I can live with this for now.
-Anyway, I hope you will have a look at my work, and as I always say, “Should imperfections be perceived, feel free to point, snicker, or whisper conspicuously.”
-(I considered delivering this with a stink-eye, a stink-eye the likes of which you’ve never seen before.)
-I now place one foot on something defeated, pull at my whiskers, and revisiting the deep depths of my deepness, utter, “and so with my imagination as my compass, I strive to move ever forward... for an artist is an unstoppable force of nature – driven to produce (I raise my arms, fists outward, into a victory pose) - no matter what obstacles arise!”
+Anyway, I hope you will have a look at my work, and as I always say, “Should imperfections be perceived, feel free to point, snicker, or whisper conspicuously.” (consider this delivered with a stink-eye of epic proportions.)
+I now place one foot upon something defeated, pull at my whiskers, and revisiting the deep depths of my deepness, utter, “and so with my imagination as my compass, I strive to move ever forward... for an artist is an unstoppable force of nature – driven to produce (I raise my arms, fists outward, in a victory pose) - no matter what obstacles arise!”

-Oh, yeah, now in my mid-fifties (managing eye fatigue, high blood pressure, and diabetes), I seem to be inheriting my mother’s tremor primarily in my left hand.
+Oh, yeah, now in my late-fifties (managing eye fatigue, high blood pressure, and diabetes), I seem to be inheriting my mother’s tremor primarily in my left hand.

 PS: I paint with my right hand.
 It sports a pronounced callus on the knuckle where I anchor it.
 I also sometimes wear Batman jammies to work.